-Mr. Alexey Mihailovich Romanenko, aged 46, is the Senior Partner and Chairman of the Board of Directors of NEO Center.
+Mr. Alexey Mihailovich Romanenko, aged 47, is the Senior Partner and Chairman of the Board of Directors of NEO Center.
 Mr. Romanenko has more than 20 years of experience in management consulting, auditing, and financial management.
 His previous roles include Managing Director of Alvarez and Marshal LLP, Partner and Head of Management Consulting of KPMG Russia and CIS and Audit Partner of KPMG Russia and CIS.
 Mr. Romanenko is a fellow member of the ACCA.
+Mr. Romanenko was appointed as an independent non-executive Director in March 2022.